 Risk v.
 Reward Gameplay Direction

 As lead designer, I was in charge of establishing and maintaining our design pillars in gameplay.
 The main theme we wanted in every moment of play was a constant assessment of risk and reward.
 Bag management was on a “last-in, first-out” basis; tossing an item that was taken earlier in the run required dumping out all loot taken after it.
 These were the core challenges faced by players, as well as needing to successfully make it back to the town center with their loot to complete the run.

-I also worked very closely with the art team throughout development to establish a set of aesthetic principles for loot recognition, like overall brightness or saturation.
+I worked very closely with the art team throughout development to establish a set of aesthetic principles for loot recognition, like overall brightness or saturation.
 When the player steals an item, the UI displays name and weight, but not gold value.
 I wanted players to wager items while in the field, much like a burglar would have to do “on-the-job”.
-I categorized loot into 4 degrees of rarity with assigned colors that our tech artist made into a shader.
-With this in place, players could have a general idea of the worth of an item with respect to its’ weight the moment it was picked up.
+I categorized loot into 4 degrees of rarity with assigned colors that our tech artist made into a shader that highlight the loot with it’s rarity color when hovered over.

 While our initial plan was for an arcade-like repeatable experience, we were requested to have a defined critical path and elements of progression to show for a presentation.
 I was tasked with designing narrative-driven challenge missions that would work in tandem with our core gameplay of burglarizing houses.